Inam Kulathur

 This area was covered by an agricultural reservoir of approximately 300 acres.
 Inam Kulathur also refers to the surrounding area.

 Inam Kulathur was ruled by the Early Cholas, Early Pandyas, Later Cholas, Delhi Sultanate, Madurai Sultanate, Arcot Nawab and the British, prior to the formation of the Republic of India.
 Tiruchirappalli played a critical role in the Ponnar - Sangar history.

 Geography

-Inam Kulathur is located 18 km from Trichy Headquarters.
+Inam Kulathur is located south of Tiruchirappalli city and is connected by road through the Tiruchirappalli–Dindigul National Highway.
+Its location has contributed to residential and commercial development in recent years.

 Economy

 The factories of Indian Oil Corporation Bottling Point and Janani Marbles and granites are located in Inam Kulathur.

 The village has basic facilities such as railway station, government hospital, government higher secondary school, police station, post office, government library and BSNL telephone exchange.